How to get clear on your career direction

 Are there any sectors or organisations that are going through a recruitment drive right now?
-Are any returner programmes currently available which you could be eligible for?
+If you're returning from a career break, are any returner programmes currently available which you could be eligible for?

 Having answered these questions, you should be in a position to decide what your best next step would be.
 Depending on your answers, you could consider: